ProjectLiminality/ProjectLiminalityMVP/CONVENTIONS.md

  - If any phase introduces unexpected complexity, reassess and adjust the plan as needed.
  - Keep track of any performance implications and optimize as necessary.
  - Always use full file paths when referencing files in commit messages or documentation.

+## Progress Summary

+As of the latest update, we have successfully completed Phases 1 through 5 of the refactoring plan:

+1. Preparation: Completed initial setup and review.
+2. File Restructuring: Moved and created necessary files.
+3. DreamNode Refactoring: Converted to React component, implemented 3D object creation, state management, interactions, and animations.
+4. DreamNodeGrid Refactoring: Converted to React component, implemented layout calculations, rendering of DreamNodes, and interactions.
+5. Three.js Integration: Updated ThreeScene.js to use new React components and ensured proper integration.

+Key achievements:
+- DreamNode.jsx now handles 3D object creation, state management, and interactions.
+- DreamNodeGrid.jsx manages multiple DreamNodes, handles layouts, and interactions.
+- ThreeScene.js has been updated to work with the new React components.
+- Flip animation and hover effects have been implemented in React.
+- Media content loading and display are working in the new components.

+Current focus:
+We are now ready to proceed with Phase 6 (Update Dependencies) and subsequent phases.
+The refactoring has maintained existing functionality while improving React integration and code structure.

+Next steps:
+- Review and update other components interacting with DreamNode or DreamNodeGrid.
+- Update import statements and ensure correct dependency linking.
+- Conduct thorough testing and refinement.
+- Update documentation and clean up old implementation files.